gizmore/phpgdo/DOCS/GDO7_CORE.md

 # GDOv7 Core: modules and functionality

-GDOv7 comes with a slim kernel.
+GDOv7 comes with a profound kernel.
 Basic things are hopefully done right, like timezones, foreign keys, emoticons, input validation, expression parsing, etc.
-GDOv7 is highly modular and quick dirty slim.
+GDOv7 is highly modular and quick and dirty.
 There is no big asset pipeline, just an **F5 toolchain**, optimized for maximum performance and productivity.

 ## List of GDOv7 core modules